jpgreninger/protocolpp/README.md

     require direct access to level 3 (IP/IPsec) such as Real Time Protocol (RTP) or its secure version (SRTP)?
 Disable TCP/UDP and TLS to drive IP/IPsec directly

-  * HARDWARE DEVELOPMENT - Protocol++ can be used for testing hardware accelerators that support encryption and authentication algorithms.
+  * HARDWARE DEVELOPMENT - Protocol++® can be used for testing hardware accelerators that support encryption and authentication algorithms.
 Developing an AES-GCM engine for your hard drive controller?
-Instantiate AES-GCM using the "ciphers" interface of ProtocolPP in your SystemC testbench to driver your Verilog or VHDL through your UVM driver.
+Instantiate AES-GCM using the "ciphers" interface of ProtocolPP® in your SystemC testbench to driver your Verilog or VHDL through your UVM driver.
 Received your silicon back from manufacting and need to verify there are no defects?
-Read back in the XML files generated during pre-silicon testing that achieves 100% coverage, and execute them through ProtocolPP's driver (or your own driver) and compare to the expected value.
+Read back in the XML files generated during pre-silicon testing that achieves 100% coverage, and execute them through ProtocolPP's® driver (or your own driver) and compare to the expected value.
 Have some conformance vectors from the specification?
-    Enter the conformance data into the XML format specified by Protocol++'s XML schema, read the data into the testbench or driver, and test the silicon and or RTL
+    Enter the conformance data into the XML format specified by Protocol++'s® XML schema, read the data into the testbench or driver, and test the silicon and or RTL

-  * SOFTWARE - The elements of ProtocolPP can be incorporated into larger software projects to encrypt data, authenticate, generate CRC32 values, create Signatures, verify signatures, create PRF material, generate random data over ranges as bytes, words, or double words, enable SMFT mode and generate millions of random bytes from hardware
+  * SOFTWARE - The elements of ProtocolPP® can be incorporated into larger software projects to encrypt data, authenticate, generate CRC32 values, create Signatures, verify signatures, create PRF material, generate random data over ranges as bytes, words, or double words, enable SMFT mode and generate millions of random bytes from hardware